Kostas Charalampidis (basketball)

 Konstantinos "Kostas" Charalampidis (alternate spellings: Constantinos, Costas, Haralampidis, Haralambidis, Haralabidis, Charalambides) (Greek: Κωνσταντίνος "Κώστας" Χαραλαμπίδης; born April 4, 1976) is a retired Greek professional basketball player and coach.
 During his playing career, he was a 6 ft 2 in (1.89 m) tall point guard-shooting guard.
-He is an assistant coach for AS Monaco of the French Pro A League and the EuroLeague, under the team's head coach Vassilis Spanoulis.
+He currently serves as an assistant coach for Aris of the Greek Basketball League and the EuroCup, as well as for the senior men's Greek national team, working under head coach Vassilis Spanoulis.

 Professional career

 Charalampidis began his career playing with the youth teams of the Greek club Makedonikos Neapolis.
 He began his professional club career with the senior men's team of Makedonikos Neapolis, during the 1997–98 season, and he stayed there through the 2001–02 season.
 In 2002, he joined the Greek club Olympia Larissa.

 In 2004, he returned to Makedonikos.
 As a member of Makedonikos, he won the Greek Second Division championship twice, in the years 2000 and 2002.
 He was named the MVP of the Greek Second Division in 2002.
 With Makedonikos, he also played in the 2005 Final of Europe's 2nd-tier continental competition, the EuroCup.

 In 2006, he joined the Greek club Maroussi Athens.
 In 2009, he moved to the Greek club Panellinios Athens, where he was named to the All-EuroCup Second Team, for the 2009–10 season.
 In 2010, he joined the Greek club Aris Thessaloniki.

 Charalampidis joined the Greek club KAOD in 2011, and he moved to the Italian Second Division club Brindisi, in 2012.
 He then joined the Greek club PAOK Thessaloniki, for the 2012–13 season.
 He extended his contract with PAOK in 2014.

-Charalammpidis last played in an official game on 25 November 2014, when he suffered a serious knee injury.
+Charalampidis last played in an official game on 25 November 2014, when he suffered a serious knee injury.
 After being unable to overcome the knee injury, he officially announced his retirement from his pro basketball playing career in 2016.